asterics/FLipMouse-esp32/README.md

 Please follow the step-by-step instructions of Espressif's ESP-IDF manual to setup the build infrastructure:
 [Setup Toolchain](https://esp-idf.readthedocs.io/en/latest/get-started/index.html#setup-toolchain)

+__Note:__ Due to frequent breaking changes within the esp-idf and all build tools, we recommend to use a specific version of the tools:
+* release v4.1 (on 04.02.2020)
+* master branch (on 04.02.2020)

+To get this version, use the following commands:

+`git clone -b release/v4.1 --recursive https://github.com/espressif/esp-idf.git`
+`cd esp-idf`
+`./install.sh`
+`. ./export.sh`

 Now change your directory into the root directory of this repository.